TASCAS, RESTAURANTS, CAFES, & BARS

 CAFÉS

-Lisbon, like many European cities, has some excellent cafés–and also has about twenty different ways to order coffee.
+Lisbon, like many European cities, has some excellent cafés—and also has about twenty different ways to order coffee.
 For example, a bica is a small espresso, a café a bigger espresso, and a galão a latte.
-You will find both the traditional cafés where Fernando Pessoa and his Orpheu group used to debate the literary and political ideas of the day to more modern cafés more suitable for sitting down with a laptop.
+You will find both the traditional cafés where Fernando Pessoa and his Orpheu group used to debate the literary and political ideas of the day and more modern cafés suitable for sitting down with a laptop.

-A Brasileira: A definite stop on everyone’s tourist route, back in the day this was one of Pessoa’s favorite haunts, commemorated by the famous statue outside.
+A Brasileira: A definite stop on everyone’s tourist route.
+Back in the day this was one of Pessoa’s favorite haunts, commemorated by the famous statue outside.
 Order standing at the counter for quick service.
 Also, we recommend the custard tarts and codfish croquettes (pastéis de bacalhau).
 DISQUIETers can be found here throughout the day or next door at Café Bénard.
 Rua Garrett, 120 (Chiado, very close to CNC).

-Café Nicola: While À Brasileira is inevitably associated with Fernando Pessoa, this emblematic cafe-restaurant pays homage, with a statue, to the poet Bocage.
+Café Nicola: While A Brasileira is inevitably associated with Fernando Pessoa, this emblematic cafe-restaurant pays homage, with a statue, to the poet Bocage.
 We hesitated to include it in this guide: it is situated bang in the middle of the tourist-filled Rossio square and the food can be hit and miss.
-But it remains a beautiful place with proud old-fashioned waiters and many locals still swear by its Bife à Nicola or Bife à Café.
+But it remains a beautiful place with proud old-fashioned waiters, and many locals still swear by its Bife à Nicola or Bife à Café.
 Outdoor seating.
 Praça Dom Pedro IV 24/25 (Baixa).

 Café-Restaurante Martinho da Arcada: More of a restaurant than a café, this was another of Fernando Pessoa’s favorite places to launch projects over drinks with friends.
 The efficient waiters look as if they’ve been there ever since this iconic place was founded back in 1782 and became a meeting point for artists and politicians.
 If you order from the separate sheet tucked away in the back of the menu, you can have lunch for less than 10€.
 Otherwise prepare to pay for the historical experience.
 You can choose to eat outdoors under the impressive arcades of one of the most important squares in the city.
 Praça do Comércio, 2 (Baixa).